 The things we can do to protect our mental health are a natural part of life and may seem common sense, but we let them slip as soon as life starts to get too busy!
 The New Economics Foundation (NEF) has identified 5 ways we can improve personal wellbeing.
 Take time to think about whether you do any of these over the course of your week:

-• Take notice – stop looking at your phone while you are walking and look around, appreciate the surroundings, let your eyes take in the nature around you.
+- Take notice – stop looking at your phone while walking and look around, appreciate the surroundings, let your eyes take in the nature around you.

 When it all becomes too much – do you know your signs and triggers?

 Everyone’s experience of mental health is slightly different.
-People with stress, anxiety or depression may display different signs or symptoms and some might not show any at all.
-But are you aware for your symptoms and triggers?
+People with stress, anxiety or depression may display different signs or symptoms, and some might not show any at all.
+But are you aware of your symptoms and triggers?
 It is important to have this self-awareness to help you manage your mental health and know when you may need some time to recuperate.

 Some signs that you may have noticed in yourself include:

 - Behavioural: struggling with workload, low levels of concentration and focus, difficulty in organising things, low productivity, negative attitude/changes in motivation.

 - Physical: tiredness/having sleepless nights, increased drinking and/or smoking habits, loss of appetite, headaches